How Heroku Works

 .

-Terminology: Procfiles list process types - named commands that you may want executed.
+Terminology: Procfiles list process types - named commands that you want executed

-For other applications, you may need to explicitly declare what can be executed.
-You do this in a text file that accompanies your source code - a Procfile.
+For other apps, you must explicitly declare what can be executed in a text file that accompanies your source code, a Procfile.
 Each line declares a process type - a named command that can be executed against your built application.
-For example, your Procfile may look like this:
+For example:

 web: java -jar lib/foobar.jar $PORT